 Previous VBBSE standards listed simple minimum cut-off points for scrotal circumference based on breed and age.
-Historically, bulls with a scrotal circumference greater than the cut off were scored with a tick for the scrotal circumference component of the VBBSE, and those below with a cross.
+Historically, bulls with a scrotal

-In recent times, the VBBSE has moved from a pass/ fail model to a description of risk with a T (Tick), Q (Qualified) and X (Cross) system being used to acknowledge that there are shades of grey and that assessment of risk is not always absolute.
+In recent times, the VBBSE has moved from a pass/fail model to a description of risk with a T (Tick), Q (Qualified) and X (Cross) system being used to acknowledge that there are shades of grey and that assessment of risk is not always absolute.